goat-package/goat/library.md

 `then` is a function without parameters that is executed if the case has success.

 #### Modelling the classroom example
 Now we see the classroom example in full.
 We describe briefly each part.
-At LINK it is available the full code.
+[Here](classroom.go) it is available the full code.

 ##### Student
 A Student is initialised with a call to `createStudent`: